-- 3.1 The County Council has produced its Transforming Public Services Strategic Plan 2014-18.
-Food and animal feed standards enforcement and advice will contribute to two of the priority outcomes: - Enabling Economic Growth - Safer communities and a better environment.
+- 3.1 The County Council has produced its "strategic plan" 2014 18.
+Food and animal feed standards enforcement and advice will contribute to two of the priority outcomes:

+- Economic Growth

+- Safer communities and a better environment

 4. Background

 4.1 Profile.
 Leicestershire County Council is the largest council in Leicestershire, providing a wide range of services directly to local people, or through other organisations on its behalf.